alexdevero/alex-devero-blog/__drafts__/draft--asynchronous-javascript.md

 // Attach event listener to the btn,
 // add pass in the handler function as a callback
-// that will be executed when someone clicks the button btn.addEventListener('click', handleBtnClick)
+// that will be invoked when someone clicks the button btn.addEventListener('click', handleBtnClick)

 // Alternative: